gschup/ggrs/README.md

 For more information about GGPO, check out [the official website](http://ggpo.net/) or [the official github repository](https://github.com/pond3r/ggpo).

 ## Development Status
 GGRS is still in an early stage.
-Basic unit and integration tests, as well as a simple example hint towards a functional library, but testing over a range of network connections has yet to be performed.
-The library might unexpectedly crash, there are still various bugs to be fixed (I assume).
+Basic unit and integration tests, as well as a simple example hint towards a functional and stable library, but testing over a range of network connections has yet to be performed.
+To the best of my knowledge, the library no longer panics at unexpected places.

-### What is missing - Goals before a first release version
-- bug hunting
-- tests
-- more tests
-- improved documentation

 ## Other Rollback Implementations in Rust
 Take a look at the awesome [backroll-rs](https://github.com/HouraiTeahouse/backroll-rs/)!